ibm-cloud-docs/Registry/registry_overview.md

 To find the image digest, run the [`ibmcloud cr image-digests`](/docs/Registry?topic=Registry-containerregcli#bx_cr_image_digests) command.
 The [`ibmcloud cr image-list`](/docs/Registry?topic=Registry-containerregcli#bx_cr_image_list) command also returns the image digest, but, by default, it is in a truncated format.
 You can add an option to the `ibmcloud cr image-list` command to return the image digest in the long format.

-When you are using the image digest to identify an image, always use the long format.
+When you're using the image digest to identify an image, always use the long format.
 {: requirement}

 In {{site.data.keyword.registryshort}}, any reference to "digest" means "image digest".